 This genderbent Edward Scissorhands was my first cosplay contest

-entry in 2015, relying on my long experience as a seamstress.
-Having
+previous, and relying on my long experience as a seamstress, I

-to compete in short order.
-In looking for the right project I was
+decided I needed to compete in short order.
+In looking for the right

-inspired by a black leather bolero jacket in a fashion mag.
-It provided
+project, I was inspired by a black leather bolero jacket in a fashion

 Edna Scissorhands was based on a Carol Brady style leisure suit

 pattern printed in 1974.
 It had excellent lines and great tailoring

 points.
 This pattern was frankensteined into three garments - a bolero